RUB-EP1/HighEnergyTools.jl/README.md

 # Tools of Statistical analysis in HEP

-This julia package was created in a scope of data analysis course in Ruhr University Bochum (WS 2024/25).
+This julia package was created in a scope of [Data Analysis course](https://github.com/RUB-EP1/ExercisesDataAnalysisWS2425) in Ruhr University Bochum (WS 2024/25).
 It contains basis function for working with statistical distribution, sampling and fitting.

 It's a not a package that does one thing, rather a collection of useful tools.